Skip to main content

 Wildcards match one or more leading subdomain labels (*.example.com matches a.example.com and a.b.example.com, but not example.com).

-coworkEgressAllowedHosts controls the sandbox boundary.
-Your perimeter firewall is a separate, outer layer, so a host allowed in the sandbox still won’t be reachable if your corporate network blocks it.
+coworkEgressAllowedHosts controls what the agent’s tools can reach.
+Your perimeter firewall is a separate, outer layer, so a host allowed by this key still won’t be reachable if your corporate network blocks it.
 See Telemetry and egress for the distinction.

 The same allowlist governs other in-sandbox network activity (for example, curl or pip install from the agent’s shell), not just the Web Fetch tool.